Christochi/terraform-aws-infra/README.md

 # Terraform-AWS-Webapp

 ## Description
-The Terraform configuration sets up infrastructure for deploying a website or web application.
-The configuration consists of:
+The Terraform configuration sets up infrastructure for deploying a web application.
+The terraform configuration consists of:
 - `modules`
 - `packer`
 - `setup-nwk`